 Blowing in the Wind

-On Wednesday, November 12, 2008, a second memorial was held at Qwest Field Event Center, and before a crowd of 1,500 people KOMO television commentator, Ken Schram, bemoaned that "This city -- this world -- was a lot better place with Ed McMichael in it."
-News of Tuba Man's fate headlined articles from Boston to San Diego, Chicago to Miami.
+On November 12, 2008, a second memorial was held at Qwest Field Event Center, and before a crowd of 1,500 people KOMO television commentator Ken Schram bemoaned that, "This city -- this world -- was a lot better place with Ed McMichael in it."
+News of Tuba Man's death headlined articles from Boston to San Diego, Chicago to Miami.
 The New York Times eulogized the man: "Some people say ... he was a martyr, a victim of urban violence that must be stopped," noting also of his diminished hometown, "And some say Tuba Man represented the increasingly smothered soul of this city, more substantial and strange than its clichéd sheen of coffee and computers."

-One sorrowful Seattle Times discussion-board contributor chimed in on that same notion of Seattle rapidly losing its old eccentric quirkiness: "Today's Seattle is richer and smoother and slicker than it once was.
-Ed McMichael did his best to prevent that" -- while another wrote (at the Seattle Weekly) of the dearly departed musician: "i can still hear him so clear, his familiar voice, the notes ascending from his brass. his notes will hum forever thru the breeze..."
+One sorrowful Seattle Times discussion-board contributor chimed in on the notion of Seattle rapidly losing its old eccentric quirkiness: "Today's Seattle is richer and smoother and slicker than it once was.
+Ed McMichael did his best to prevent that."
+A Seattle Weekly reporter wrote: "I can still hear him so clear, his familiar voice, the notes ascending from his brass. his notes will hum forever thru the breeze ..."